Fees and Expenses

 - All venture concepts must meet eligibility criteria and abide by the Values and Ventures® Competition rules.

 - Not all who apply will be invited to participate.
-Participants will be selected based on the strength of the application, executive summary of the venture concept and short answer questions.
+Participants will be selected based on the strength of the application, executive summary of the venture concept, short answer questions and 90 second pitch video.

-- Universities selected to compete will be notified by March 1, 2021.
+- Universities selected to compete on TCU's Campus will be notified by February 16, 2023.

 All participants must abide by the official rules.
 Click here to download the rules document.